-The site set-up is scheduled to begin at the start of autumn 2021, with construction works taking approximately 4 months.
+The site set-up is scheduled to begin towards the end of May 2021, with construction works beginning in mid-June 2021.
+The project is projected to finish on site by the end of September 2021.
 These dates are indicative project dates only and are subject to change.
 For further information, please see the TEAM2100 Barnes & Mortlake project fact sheet and the associated maps.

-1. Why are the works happening?
+1. Why are the works happening now?

-The works are taking place because they are essential to reduce the flood risk to the local community in Barnes and Mortlake.
+The works are taking place now because they are essential to reduce the flood risk to the local community in Barnes and Mortlake.

-The existing timber flap valves that stop tidal waters entering the culvert and reaching Beverley Brook are at the end of their design life and are beginning to fail and therefore need replacing.
-At the same time, repairs are required on the underground culverts running between Beverley Brook and both outfalls, and access improvements need to be made to the outfalls to aid future maintenance of the new flap valves including debris clearance.
+The existing timber flap valves that stop tidal waters entering the culvert and reaching Beverley Brook are at the end of their design life and are beginning to fail and therefore urgently need replacing.
+At the same time repairs are required on the underground culvert running between Beverley Brook and both outfalls and access improvements need to be made to the outfalls to aid future maintenance of the new flap valves including debris clearance.